Avoid These Mistakes - Save Your Spec Ops Dream

 "The administrative process to join the military can be a long one full of medical waivers, ASVAB test taking, medical exams, and supplying the documentation to be able to join. "

-This last one is the easiest to avoid but the most common that people manage to screw up (sometimes no fault of their own).
-But most can be avoidable with some practice tests and organizational skills.
+This last one is the easiest to avoid but the most common one people screw up (sometimes no fault of their own).
+But most can be avoided with some practice tests and organizational skills.

 EBOOK